Locations:

 Nephrotic syndrome is relatively rare.

 Nephrotic syndrome occurs in about 1 in every 50,000 children each year.
 Most children receive a nephrotic syndrome diagnosis between the ages of 2 and 5.
-Boys and children assigned male at birth (AMAB) are about twice as likely to have nephrotic syndrome as girls or children assigned female at birth (AFAB).
+Children assigned male at birth (AMAB) are about twice as likely to have nephrotic syndrome as children assigned female at birth (AFAB).

 It occurs in 3 in every 100,000 adults each year.